groul/alfresco-sdk/docs/getting-started.md

 ### Docker

 Alfresco recommends that you keep up-to-date with all the Docker releases.
 If you're using an older version of Windows or Mac you'll have to use
 [Docker Toolbox](https://docs.docker.com/toolbox/) which has some known issues.
+Use Docker Desktop to avoid any issues in Mac or Windows

 1. Download and install [Docker](https://docs.docker.com/install/).